If your farm has been in your family since Dec. 31, 1922, you can apply to have it recognized as a Missouri Century Farm.

 “Family farms have been among our most vital partners since the founding of extension more than 100 years ago,” said MU Vice Chancellor for Extension and Engagement Marshall Stewart.
 “The Century Farm program is one way we express our gratitude to those who have contributed so much to Missouri agriculture.”

 “Missouri Farm Bureau is a proud partner in the recognition of Century Farms,” said Garrett Hawkins, Missouri Farm Bureau president.
 “We applaud the hardworking farm families who have kept us fed and clothed for generations.
 They represent an important part of our heritage and laid a foundation for the bounty Americans enjoy every day.”

 Since the program began in 1976, more than 8,000 Missouri farms have received the Century Farm designation.

 A $140 fee covers the cost of a certificate, a metal farm sign, and a booklet for approved applicants.
 County MU Extension centers present these items.

-Details and online applications are on the University of Missouri website.
 The deadline is May 1, 2022.
 You can also contact your local MU Extension center with questions.